 This forward-thinking primary curriculum consists of 40 fully planned and resourced, cross-curricular theme units, built around four world issues, known as the 4Cs: Conservation, Conflict, Culture and Communication

 With learning, not just coverage, at the heart of our global curriculum innovation, the ‘Learning Means the World’ Curriculum is designed to help pupils acquire the knowledge, skills, attitudes and values needed to thrive and succeed in the 21st century.
 Written outside the constraints of the National Curriculum, it provides a fresh outlook on curriculum innovation and design and can be uniquely personalised to individual schools.

 Relevance, ambition and innovation are hallmarks of this curriculum and ensure it provides a high level of both challenge and engagement.
 Equally suited to UK and international schools, anyone can introduce ‘Learning Means the World’ into their setting and quickly see its positive impact.

-Using our ground-breaking new primary curriculum we can ensure you remain National Curriculum compliant, if you so desire.
+By using our ground-breaking new primary curriculum, we can ensure you remain National Curriculum compliant, if you so desire.
 Driven by the premise of “Coverage is easy; learning is hard,” we have developed a model driven by a real understanding of curriculum breadth and depth.

 “The first few weeks of ‘Learning Means the World’ have gone really well.
 The quality of talk has been amazing and we have so much evidence of the children making links across and within subjects.”Assistant Head Teacher, Peterborough